Hector Villagra is Executive Director at the ACLU of Southern California, a post he has served since February 2011.

 Hector graduated from Columbia University and Columbia University School of Law, where he received the Jane Marks Murphy Prize, awarded to students who show promise of a professional career applying the highest standards of the lawyer’s craft to service of the public interest.
 After graduation, he served as a law clerk to the Honorable Robert Wilentz, Chief Justice of the New Jersey Supreme Court, and the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.

-He currently serves on the board of Just Detention International.
+He currently serves on the board of Just Detention International and the California Immigrant Policy Center.